Bowie in NZ, ’83, Bowie’s Waiata

 Lucy Rakete, Times Correspondent, 1983

-In 1983, David Bowie visit New Zealand – and became the first Rock Star to be officially welcomed onto a Maori Marae.
-25 years later, this documentary and audio-slideshow looked back on the event that Bowie himself referred to as “one of the most hospitable experiences of my life”.
+In 1983, David Bowie became the first rock star to be officially welcomed onto a Māori marae.
+Twenty-five years later, this documentary looked back on an occasion Bowie himself described as "one of the most hospitable experiences of my life."

-The documentary was broadcast on Radio New Zealand in Sept.
-2008 to mark the 25th anniversary of his visit to the Ngati Toa Marae.
-The accompanying audio-slideshow contains exclusive images kindly supplied by the tribe.
+Bowie's Waiata was broadcast on Radio New Zealand in September 2008 to mark the 25th anniversary of the visit.
+The accompanying audio-slideshow features exclusive images supplied by the Ngāti Toa tribe.
+The documentary was a finalist at the New York Radio Festival in 2009, in the categories of Culture & the Arts and Community Portraits.

 Down Under The Moonlight